christen-reinhart/ops-reading-notes/ops-401/401Reading/401Reading33.md

 - Threat hunting aims to detect security threats at an early stage, often before they escalate into full-blown breaches.
 Threat hunting focuses on uncovering hidden or dormant threats that may evade detection by traditional security measures.

-- Your organization has a fully functioning SOC but not active Threat Hunting.
+4. Your organization has a fully functioning SOC but not active Threat Hunting.
 How would you advocate for your security organization to start Threat Hunting activities?

+- Begin by educating senior leadership, including executives and decision-makers, about the concept and benefits of threat hunting.
+Emphasize the limitations of reactive security approaches, such as relying solely on alerts and incident response.
+Align the proposal for threat hunting activities with the organization's broader goals and objectives.

 ## Bookmark and Review